ARCHIVES

 This page describes Sjogren's using simpler language and directs you to important information and resources on Sjogren's Advocate (of which you may be unaware) that will help you more successfully advocate for care.

-Most of the entries below are also posts on the Facebook page* and Instagram account for Sjogren's Advocate.
+Most of the entries below can also be found on our Facebook and Instagram accounts.
 The most recent entry in this series will be at the top of this page.

 Follow us: @sjogrensadvocate